gui25/gui25/README.md

 ## About Me

-- 🚀 I'm a React Frontend Web Developer passionate about creating interactive and engaging user interfaces.
+🚀 I'm a React Frontend Web Developer passionate about creating interactive and engaging user interfaces.
+Currently pursuing a degree in Computer Science after becoming a computer technician.

-- 👨‍💻 I've worked on projects using technologies like:
+### Technologies I work with:

 - React, JavaScript, TypeScript, Next.js
 - HTML, CSS, Sass, Styled-components
 - Redux, Gatsby.js, Ruby, Node.js, GraphQL
 - Docker for containerization
 - Storybook for component-driven development
-  - Vite for fast frontend tooling
+- Vite and Webpack for frontend tooling

-  - Webpack for module bundling
-- 🎓 Currently pursuing a degree in Computer Science after becoming a computer technician.
-- 💻 I specialize in CSS styling with Styled-components and Sass.
-- ✔️ Proficient in writing tests using Jest and Cypress.
-- 💡 Advocate of clean code practices and maintaining clear, objective code.
+💻 I specialize in CSS styling with Styled-components and Sass.
+Proficient in writing tests using Jest and Cypress.
+Advocate of clean code practices and maintaining clear, objective code.

 ## Skills